 In the ideal world (organizations with very mature payroll departments), the organization will establish a payroll Center of Excellence (COE), which is responsible for the overarching governance, standards, policies and processes, continuous improvement, technology and automation strategy guidance, and developing a common set of measures for payroll for the enterprise.
 These guidelines and policies can then be tailored to individual locations or regions as needed.

-A global process owner may be designated for payroll and/or the end-to-end procure-to-pay process in order to provide dedicated focus and governance for the process.
+A global process owner may be designated for payroll and/or the end-to-end process in order to provide dedicated focus and governance for the process.
 Advisory firm The Hackett Group has found that 86 percent of top-performers in their research indicate that there is an enterprise-wide process owner for payroll.
 For example, the payroll global process owner at Halliburton is responsible for analyzing the end-to-end process, increasing payroll efficiency and effectiveness, continuous improvement and benchmarking, and identifying automation opportunities, among other responsibilities.

 Large, geographically-distributed organizations should also consider a regional payroll shared services center(s).
 According to EY's latest global payroll survey, 69 percent of respondents reported that they leveraged shared services for HR and payroll delivery in 2021.
 Shared service centers foster the standardization of processes, development of process expertise, reduction of duplicate efforts, monitor and facilitate compliance, enable better reporting and analytics.
 They also emphasize customer service and measurement and accountability through the use of Service Level Agreements (SLAs).
 For example, industrial manufacturer Kennametal pulled its disparate HR, payroll, and time activities into regional shared services centers in order to centralize, standardize, and automate processes.
 As a result of this initiative, Kennametal was able to reduce its cost per service as well as generate USD $3 million annual in savings.